aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 - The IAM account number listed above is a value provided by Microsoft in their documentation (hard-coded to the same value for all customers).
 - The value of `sts:ExternalId`, shown as `{CUSTOMER-VALUE-HERE}` above, must be replaced with the ID of the Log Analytics Workspace in your Azure tenant.
+- This information is based on the requirements published [here](https://docs.microsoft.com/en-us/azure/sentinel/connect-aws?tabs=s3#create-an-aws-assumed-role-and-grant-access-to-the-aws-sentinel-account) as of 2022-03-10.

 ### 1.6.16.
 Does the ASEA include a full SIEM solution?

-We've found a diverse set of needs and requirements across our customer base.
+We've found a diverse set of differing customer needs and requirements across our customer base.
 The ASEA:

 - enables AWS security services like Amazon GuardDuty (a Cloud native IDS solution) and centralizes the consoles of these tools in the Security account;
 - audits the entire environment for compliance and consolidates findings from AWS security services in the Security Hub console in the Security account;
-- sends prioritized email alerts for Security Hub Findings and defined CloudWatch Alarms;
+- sends prioritized email alerts for Security Hub Findings, Firewall Manager alerts and customizable CloudWatch Alarms;
-- centralizes logs in a central bucket in the Log Archive account;
+- centralizes logs across the environment in a central bucket in the Log Archive account;
 - in addition, retains logs locally in CloudWatch Logs for simple query using CloudWatch Insights.

 This makes it extremely simple to layer a customers preferred SIEM solution on top of the ASEA, enabling easy consumption of the comprehensive set of collected logs and security findings.